 There have been many people to find themselves in this predicament.
 In fact, it’s estimated that 9 percent of all individuals with a full-time job — almost one in ten individuals employed full-time — is suffering from a substance abuse problem.1 For these individuals, they often don’t feel getting treatment is an option.
 The perception is if they want to hang onto their careers, they must continue trying to work despite being in the throes of active addiction.

 In all likelihood, an addiction will ultimately result in the loss of one’s career at some point if it’s not addressed with treatment.
-But fortunately individuals in this situation will find that there are several options available to them that won’t force them to sacrifice their careers to get help for their addictions.
+Fortunately, individuals in this situation will find that there are several options available to them that won’t force them to sacrifice their careers to get help for their addictions.
 The first option is to take advantage of an employee assistance program.

 An employee assistance program — often abbreviated as EAP — is an intervention program offered to employees to help them address or overcome a number of potential personal problems that they might have.2